italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

    * - Holder Key Binding
      - Ability of the Holder to prove legitimate possession of the private part, related to the public part attested by a Trusted Third Party.
    * - Holder
-     - User that has activated and has full control of an instance of the EUDI wallet and the related Private Keys.
+     - Natural or Legal person that receives Verifiable Credentials and has control over them to present them to the Verifiers as Presentations, using the Wallet.
+The Holder is the User in control of the Wallet.

 Acronyms
 --------